Convert Pascals to Inches of Mercury

 When do you need to convert between Pascals and Inches of Mercury?

-A pressure unit defined as the pressure exerted by a 1-inch column of mercury at standard conditions (approximately 3,386 Pa).
+A pressure unit defined as the pressure exerted by a 1-inch column of mercury at the standard density of mercury (0 °C) and the standard acceleration of gravity (≈ 3,386.
 Pascal and Inch of Mercury are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.